 - 'Genuine and effective': there must be a real job.
 Even if there is no contract, there must be an employer and wages or the equivalent in goods or services must be paid.
 Family or friendly arrangements with no contract or regular hours, or those that do not pay a minimum wage may be regarded as not genuine or effective.

 - Not 'marginal or ancillary'.
 Where hours and earnings are very low, the work may be 'marginal'.

-Although you should not be denied worker status just because your earnings are so low that they need to be supplemented by benefits (e.g. tax credits and/or housing benefit), if you are claiming benefits as a worker or former worker and your earnings are too low to pay national insurance (£166 per week in 2019/20), the benefits authority may decide that your work is or was marginal.
+Although you should not be denied worker status just because your earnings are so low that they need to be supplemented by benefits (e.g. tax credits and/or housing benefit), if you are claiming benefits as a worker or former worker and your earnings are too low to pay national insurance (£242 per week from July 2022), the benefits authority may decide that your work is or was marginal.
 A number of factors should be considered before deciding that the work that you do is marginal or not effective or genuine.
 These include:

 - the period of employment